JoschHagedorn/BA-Hagedorn/README.md

 # BA-Hagedorn
 This Repository contains the code used in the Bachelor thesis from Josch Hagedorn.
+The thesis itself can be found as a pdf-file in this repository as well ([here](BA_Hagedorn.pdf)).
 It builts on the DeepFilter Repository (https://github.com/fperdigon/DeepFilter).
 Additional information can be found in the pdf-file.
 ## Reproducibility

 ### Download this git repository and run local